 If a prenuptial agreement is created, and in the event of a divorce, there is no question whether the property is separate property or community property.
 A prenuptial agreement allows you to decide how your property will be divided if a divorce should occur.
 For instance, a prenuptial agreement could specify that all of the income that one spouse earns during the marriage will belong to that spouse.
 Or, the agreement could state that a business that is owned by one of the spouses belongs to only that spouse.

 Because premarital agreements can essentially supersede any community property laws that Texas imposes on divorcees, they need to be thorough and all-inclusive.
-Contact the Law Office of Lauren Cain today to discuss your premarital agreement needs at (214) 326-4664 in a free and confidential consultation.
+Contact the Law Office of Lauren Cain today to discuss your premarital agreement needs at (214) 326-4664 in a confidential consultation.